Exploring Bath Through its Independent Shops and Restaurants

 Bath Aqua Glass is not only a beautiful shop but it’s also a glass blowing studio.
 It’s an independent glass production company that specialises in stained glass and glass blowing.
 All their pieces are made in the studio and you can even have a go at blowing your own bauble.

 There are two shops in town, but I would recommend visiting the studio which is 10 minutes walk from the centre.
-Here you can visit their Theatre of Glass, where you can enjoy a demonstration of how they blow and shape the glass.
+Here you can visit their Theatre of Glass, where you can enjoy a demonstration of how they blow and shape the glass, and one of the best things to do in Bath.

 Address: 14 Cheap Street, Bath BA1 1NA; and 105-107 Walcot Street, Bath BA1 5BW (Studio)